RickHPotter/finance.rb/README.md

   - ✅ Made an Installable Concern to be used by both Transactions.
   - ✅ Made possible to change the amount of installments in a Transactable.
   - ✅ Made possible to change the amount of entity_transactions in a Transactable.
-  - ✅ Made possible to change the amount of exchanges in a EntityTransaction.
+  - ✅ Made possible to change the amount of exchanges in an EntityTransaction.
   - ✅ Added EntityTransaction specs for updates in entity_transaction_attributes.
   - ✅ Added Exchange specs for updates in exchanges_count and exchange_attributes.
   - ✅ Added CategoryTransaction specs for callbacks.